fosheimdet/FYS-STK4155/Project3/README.md

 keras_implementation.py
 perform training and evaluation of predefined models from our own implementation or that of keras.

-These predefined models are located in model_templates.py and have been tuned to specific data sets.
+These predefined models are located in "model_templates.py" and their architecture have been tuned to specific data sets.
+Their tuned hyperparameters are also set here, but can be altered elsewhere through model.sethypererparams().

 We include a commented-out example on how to design and train a model using our implementation.
-This is done in a similar way to Keras in order to provide some familiarity.
+This is done in a similar way to Keras in order to hopefully provide some familiarity.

-The files below are ordered roughly based on their hierarchy within the program.
+The files below are ordered roughly based on their place in the hierarchy of the program.

 ## Files